BIBLE PASSAGE:

 be happy with less.
 He wanted the man to understand the kind

 of commitment he was making.
-In order to be a true follower of
+In he wanted to be a true follower

-Jesus, He would need to give up any desires for more, better, and
+of Jesus, He would need to give up any desires for more, better,

-newer, and accept what is adequate and good enough.
+and newer, so could accept what is adequate and good enough.

 ACTION:

-Would you rather be someone who is ‘rich with possessions’, or
+Would you rather be a person who is ‘rich with possessions’, or

 ‘rich with wanting less’?
 If your desire is to be more like Jesus,